swiss-territorial-data-lab/proj-dolines/README.md

 The level-set method leverages the `lidar` package, a python package for delineation of nested surface depressions.
 The image above illustrates the detection of depressions with the level-set method.
 Once the tree graph of compound depressions is established, we only keep the depressions of level one or two based on their area.

 The depression detection and tree graph processing are run with the command below.
-[Post-processing](#post-processing) is performed to limit the number of false positive.
+[Post-processing](#post-processing) is performed to limit the number of false positives.

 ```
 python scripts/lidar_processing_libraries/level_set_depressions.py config/config_level-set.yaml